Safe Schools = Strong City.

 Fix What’s Broken.
 Build What Matters.

-Our kids don’t need more slogans — they need a school system that works.
-These four priorities are the backbone of the Champion City Project and the reason I’m running.
+Our kids don’t need more excuses.
+They need a school system that works.
+These four priorities are the foundation for Strong Schools — and Strong Schools mean a Strong City.

 01